karthik-j/ATLAS_Demo/README.md

 # ATLAS_Demo
-A demo project for ATLAS summer internship
+A demo project for A.T.L.A.S